quinncatr/2024-Research-Assistant-Work/andy/README.md

 - https://developer.download.nvidia.com/assets/embedded/secure/jetson/Nano/docs/NV_Jetson_Nano_Developer_Kit_User_Guide.pdf?RiV_dF65QGf4OFgHiKstg8sPxBmWBNHMvXjOzp87KE9QISQQpuBoE9b8Zyh5RCTVXABr_97DdoGWEmfUdL3KXSOmAER0PmRvZ3Vdsp-U98lsIBCj_l_f9lp5yqGdUGx2Z6ROhlbcvf2G3Sfxt6RQgidEeUdz7Vr1dQg8276fuhcaNFgYpNP45hslUgP3Rn4dG7s=&t=eyJscyI6InJlZiIsImxzZCI6IlJFRi1kdWNrZHVja2dvLmNvbS8ifQ==

 ## SSH into Jetson Nano
 - Once Jetpack is installed and the Nano is booted, it is easier to run everything else through an SSH connection.
 The Nano struggles when using a monitor and external IO devices.
-Once and SSH connection is established, run the rest of the commands from another linux machine that is remotley connected via SSH to the Jetson Nano.
+Once an SSH connection is established, run the rest of the commands from another linux machine that is remotely connected via SSH to the Jetson Nano.
 ### SSH Setup
 - To ensure that the Nvidia Jetson Nano is able to act as a remote server, run `sudo apt install openssh-client openssh-server` in the terminal of the Nano.
 Type yes when prompted and follow the instructions given.
 Once that is done, run the same exact command on the linux machine that will remotely connect to the Nano.
-By running both openssh-client and open ssh-server, both machines can ssh into each other.
+By running both openssh-client and openssh-server, both machines can ssh into each other.
 If you want only one machine to ssh into another, run `sudo apt install openssh-server` on the Nano and `sudo apt install openssh-client` on your linux machine.
 ### Creating an SSH Connection
 - Once openssh is set up, connecting to the Nano is as simple as running `ssh username@IPaddress` on your linux machine.
 The username and IP address are the username and IP address associated with the Nano.
 You can find the IP address of the Nano by running `hostname -I`.
 The IP address needed will be the first IP address displayed.
+It will ask for the password of the Nano and once logged in, the SSH connection is active.
 ### Remote SSH via VScode
 - Once an SSH connection is setup through the terminal, an SSH connection can be setup through VScode.
 Download the Remote SSH extension in VScode.
 Then, click on the two arrows in the bottom left hand corner.
 Click on "Connect to Host".
 The first time connecting you will have to type `ssh username@IPaddress` in the search bar and hit enter.
 If it asks to configure SSH hosts, click the first option.
 Once VScode is able to complete the connection, it will prompt you for the password of the remote machine.
 Once you have logged in, you are now connected remotley via SSH to the Jetson Nano.
 - Once you connect the first time, you will not have to spcify the server again.
 If you need to reconnect, click the arrows in the bottom left, then "Connect to Host" and the IP address of the Nano will be displayed.
 Click the IP address liusted and once logged in, the SSH connection is active.

 ## Installing TensorFlow
 ### TensorFlow version
-- Due to the Jetson Nano supporting only up to Jetpack 4.6.1, and TensorFlow 2.7.0 is the version that will work best.
+- Due to the Jetson Nano supporting only up to Jetpack 4.6.1, TensorFlow 2.7.0 is the version that works best.
 In order to install TensorFlow 2.7.0, Python 3.6 is needed.
 Once the correct version of Python is installed, TensorFlow can be installed.
 ### TensorFlow Install
 - To install TensorFlow with Jetpack 4.6.1, run the following commands in order.
   ```